seonghapark/counterUAV/SUAVE_convnet/README.md

 ## Codes

+    data_augment.py: make the data that time stretched, and frequency shifted by librosa.

     feature_extract.py: Extract features from .wav format files - read the comments for details

     train_layers.py: class FeedForward() is for Feed-forward neural network / class ConvNet() is for Convolutional neural network.
 Both models are implemented in Tensorflow framework.
 You must specify the hyperparameters at run.py (in case of FFN) or run_cnn.py (in case of CNN)